chrisabrams/grimwire/README.md

  - App capabilities control for executing untrusted software
  - In-browser development tools with services for storing and serving scripts
  - A well-documented API for modding and extending the UI
- - Composable tools built around Local's messaging system
+ - A powerful, composable interface built around Local's messaging system

 ## License